gillohner/cashu-brrr/README.md

 - ⚡ **Lightning & Ecash payments** - Flexible payment options
 - 📄 **QR code optimization** - Smart denomination suggestions for readable QR codes
-- � **Print history** - Reprint previous notes easily
+- 🗂️ **Print history** - Reprint previous notes easily
-- �️ **Mountainlake mint default** - Pre-configured with trusted mint

 ## How to use

 1. Go to `http://brrr.gandlaf.com`
 2. Select the cashu mint you want to use
 3. Select the denomination and number of notes you want to print
-4. Design and Customize your notes
-5. Pay using ecash or lightning
+4. Pay using ecash or lightning
+5. Design and Customize your notes
 6. Printer goes brrr

 ## Requirements